zadjii/nebula/docs/multiple-hosts-spec.md

 - [ ] Make sure that the host uses `None` for future updates after this case is hit.
 The file changed here at a timestamp that's < the last_sync we're going to assign it.
+- [ ] If there are no active mirrors when a MirrorHandshake is recieved, it _can't_ be out-of-date, right?
+WRITE A TEST FOR THIS
+- [x] Update `HostMove` to track the ip, port, wsport, last_handshake for `Host`'s, since we're not sending HostHandshake messages any more.
+- [ ] `r.m.Host` should be tracking the `last_handshake` for a host, not it's
+  `r.m.Mirror`s.
+See `r.m.Host::handshake_now`
+- [ ] Patch the algorithm to work for requesting files from a local connection.
+  Right now it doesn't work, because they're both on the same nebs process, and you can't cross threads like that.
+Sending files works similarly to send them to a local host, see if we can't do something similar.

 ### File Opening
 This kinda makes it clearer why there was a "ClientFilePut" originally.
 The Put